The Physics of the Climate Response to Doubling CO2

 Fs = εσT^4 = εσ*288^4 = 382.3 W/m^2 (1)

-The outgoing top of the atmosphere flux (Fout) and incoming solar radiation (Fin) are nearly identical - the difference between the two is the earth's energy imbalance, currently about 0.8 W/m^2.
+The outgoing longwave radiation flux near the top of the atmosphere flux (OLR or Fout) and incoming absorbed solar radiation (ASR or Fin) are nearly identical - the difference between the two is the earth's energy imbalance, currently about 1 W/m^2.
 The value of incoming solar flux can be calculated (where α is albedo and S = TSI) as

 Fin = (1-α)*S/4 = (1-0.306)*1361/4 = 236.1 W/m^2 (2)

-At equilibrium, Fin and Fout are equal to each other at 236 W/m^2, so the difference between the values from (1) and (2) is the greenhouse effect (G).
-This effect is the amount of heat radiated from the surface doesn't escape into space.
-That is, if the atmosphere were free of greenhouse gases, Fs would equal Fin and Fout.
-So the greenhouse effect can be calculated as
+At equilibrium, Fin and Fout would therefore equal each other at 236 W/m^2, so the difference between the values from (1) and (2) is the greenhouse effect (G).
+This effect is the amount of thermal radiation emitted from the surface doesn't escape into space.
+That is, if the atmosphere were free of greenhouse gases, then Ts = Te and Fs = Fin = Fout.
+So

 G = Fs - Fout = 382.3 - 236.1 = 146.2 W/m^2 (3)

-The ratio G:εσT^4 is the normalized greenhouse effect (g).
-While technically this value increases with temperature, it is treated as a constant, so as GHGs increase in the atmosphere (within reason), g remains roughly the same.
+The ratio G/Fs is the normalized greenhouse effect (g̃) - essentially it's the fraction of Fs emitted from the surface that doesn't escape to space.
+While technically this value increases with temperature, for small increases in Fs, it can be treated as a constant, g̃ remains roughly the same.
 So

-Consistent with the IPCC[2].
-I'm holding g at a constant 0.4.
-If we differentiate the Stephan-Boltzmann equation, we can use this to calculate the Planck Response, which allows us to account for the fact that warmer objects radiate more than colder objects.
-That is to say, as the planet warms, there's an increase increase in planetary infrared energy loss that is vertically uniform on the surface and in the troposphere; it is this increase in surface radiation that increases Fout until it matches Fin again.
-The Planck Response is is a negative feedback and can be calculated as:
+If we differentiate the above Stephan-Boltzmann equation, we can estimate the Planck Response, which allows us to account for the fact that warmer objects radiate more than colder objects.
+That is to say, as the planet's surface warms, there's an increase increase in planetary infrared energy loss; it is this increase in surface radiation that increases Fout until it matches Fin again.
+The Planck Response is is a negative feedback (so I'm using (g̃-1) instead of (1-g̃) to give the result a negative sign) and per the IPCC,[2] this can be calculated as:

-The values from these 5 equations are non-controversial, though their precise values can be better estimated by other means than the simple equations I'm using above.
-Some other accountings for these values do not include surface emissivity (ε), so the Fin, Fout, and Fs values would be slightly higher than what I've calculated above.
-Including emissivity makes these values a little more accurate, but the results aren't that much different those that don't include emissivity.
-This is just a thought experiment, though, and what I want to do here is simply to show how the math works so that when there's a perturbation of the Earth's energy imbalance from a doubling of CO2, the earth warms until it reaches a new equilibrium at a higher temperature.
-I want to show how this works using standard estimates for ECS = 3°C and positive feedbacks (λt) from water vapor, clouds, etc. without leading us into a runaway greenhouse effect like what we see on Venus.
+The values from these 6 equations are non-controversial, though their precise values can be better estimated by other means than the simple model I'm using.[5][6]
+What I want to do here is simply show how the math works so that when there's a perturbation of the Earth's energy imbalance from a doubling of CO2, the earth warms until it reaches a new equilibrium at a higher temperature.
+I want to show how this works using a standard estimate for ECS = 3°C and feedbacks (λt) from water vapor, clouds, etc. without leading us into a runaway greenhouse effect like what we see on Venus.

 Climate at Equilibrium to 291 K (2xCO2 with ECS = 3°C) |